Dual degree M.S.W. & M.J. in Child and Family Law

 - Official Transcripts

-Applicants must submit official transcripts for all undergraduate and any graduate work.
-To be eligible for admission, your transcript must show an earned bachelor's degree or a bachelor's degree in progress.
+To be eligible for admission, your transcript must show you earned a bachelor's degree or a bachelor's degree is in progress.
 Certified copies of transcripts are acceptable; faxed copies of transcripts are not considered official.
+Other transcripts may be sent at the applicant's discretion.
 If you attended Loyola University Chicago previously, you do not need to request these transcripts; we have them on record.
 Official Electronic Transcripts may be delivered directly to Graduate & Professional Enrollment Management at email@example.com.

-We ask that you submit no more than three letters of recommendation.
-Recommendation letters can come from academic, professional or volunteer sources.
-One of each is recommended.
-If you graduated less than 5 years ago, at least one reference should be from an academic source.
+Your references can be academic, professional, or volunteer contacts.
+If you graduated less than 5 years ago, at least one of the references must be from an academic source.

 - A Statement of Purpose

 The personal statement component of your application to the MSW Program at Loyola University Chicago School of Social Work will be used to assess your writing, critical thinking, and capacity for self-awareness in terms of readiness for graduate-level work and supervised practice in the field.

 The personal statement must be a comprehensive essay that addresses all the questions posed in the three topics below.
 You should submit one well-developed 1500-word, double-spaced personal statement.